theajack/cnchar/helper/README.en.md

 ##### 5.2.4 Use in WeChat Mini Program

 The library is driven by HanziWriter, and currently only supports use in the web environment.
-If you need to use WeChat Mini Programs, please refer to [HanziWriter API](https://hanziwriter.org/docs.html#wechat-miniprograms)
+If you need to use WeChat Mini Programs, please refer to [hanzi-writer-miniprogram](https://github.com/chanind/hanzi-writer-miniprogram)

 #### 5.3 Traditional, Simplified and Martian conversion: convert